larsonjj/generator-yeogurt/app/templates/README.md

 This project uses [Gulp](http://gulpjs.com) to run automated tasks for development and production builds.
 The tasks are as follows:

+`gulp --production`: Same as `gulp serve --production` also run `gulp test` and  not boot up production server

 `gulp serve`: Compiles preprocessors and boots up development server `gulp serve --open`: Same as `gulp serve` but will also open up site/app in your default browser `gulp serve --production`: Same as `gulp serve` but will run all production tasks so you can view the site/app in it's final optimized form

-`gulp`: Same as `gulp serve`, but will also run `gulp test` and not start up development server `gulp --production`: Same as `gulp serve --production` also run `gulp test` and  not boot up production server

 `gulp test`: Lints all `*.js` file in the `source` folder using eslint<% if (testFramework === 'jasmine' || testFramework === 'mocha') { %> and runs all `*.test.js` file unit tests through [Karma](http://karma-runner.github.io/0.13/index.html) and <% if (testFramework === 'jasmine') { %>Jasmine<% } else if (testFramework === 'mocha') { %>Mocha + Chai<% } %>
 `gulp test --watch`: Same as `gulp test` but will constantly watch `*.test.js` files and rerun tests when changes are detected<% } %>